adityakulange/Machine-Learning/Movie Recommender System/README.md

-Based on your uploaded **Movie Recommender System** project, you can use the following professional GitHub README:

 # 🎬 Movie Recommender System

 A content-based Movie Recommender System built using Python, Pandas, Scikit-Learn, and Streamlit.
 The application recommends similar movies based on movie features and displays movie posters using the TMDB API.